-As at the end of 2021, uncertainty remains in terms of assessing the full recovery path post COVID-19 and this continues to represents the highest economic risk to income in 2022.
+For the first time in recent history, the UK is facing high-inflation, along with rising interest rates.
+A great deal of uncertainty remains in terms of assessing the impact of the cost-of-living crisis and this represents the highest economic risk to PPL's income in 2023.
 There is also a degree of risk through broader changes to conditions in the UK arising from Brexit as well as transactions with overseas territories.
 These risks are carefully monitored by PPL and a range of mitigations are in place to deal with situations as they arise.